 It appeared to be some driver problem on the Reporting Services server itself.
 As the message talks about .Net Framework Data Provider, I went to confirm that the .NET Framework was installed and really was.

 The next step was to parse the .NET Framework machine.config file to validate that the driver entries were correct.
-The file machine.config It is usually located at “C: \ Windows \ Microsoft.NET \ Framework \ v4.0.30319 \ Config” and when opening the file and checking the providers entries in System.Data, I identified that there was a problem there because it was empty:
+The file machine.config it is usually located in “C: \ Windows \ Microsoft.NET \ Framework \ v4.0.30319 \ Config” and when opening the file and checking the providers entries in System.Data, I identified that there was a problem there, as it was empty:

-One solution was to try to reinstall the Microsoft .NET Framework to see if the records would be generated in machine.config, but this solution would take too long.
-Alternatively, I opened the .NET Framework 2.0 machine.config, usually located at “C: \ Windows \ Microsoft.NET \ Framework \ v2.0.50727 \ CONFIG”, and went to check if the records were valid:
+One of the solutions was to try to reinstall the Microsoft .NET Framework to see if the records would be generated in machine.config, but this solution would take too long.
+As an alternative, I opened the .NET Framework 2.0 machine.config, usually located in “C: \ Windows \ Microsoft.NET \ Framework \ v2.0.50727 \ CONFIG”, and went to check if the records were valid:

 Beauty!
 Records are populated in the .NET Framework 2.0.
-I copied the System.Data records from the 2.0 Framework machine.config and replaces the ones that were in the 4.0 Framework (which were empty).
-After this change, I tried to run the “View Data” option again on the Power BI Report Server and the error continued to appear on the screen, but while parsing the log, the message now changed:
+I copied the System.Data records from Framework 2.0's machine.config and replaced those that were in Framework 4.0 (which were empty).
+After this change, I tried to run the “View Data” option on the Power BI Report Server again and the error continued to appear on the screen, but when analyzing the log, the message now changed:

-The error message now tells us a permission issue when accessing the “dirceuresende” database, which is the shared dataset used.
-The connection problem was then solved and it was enough to create a user for this login in the target database and to grant select access in the table used to solve the problem:
+The error message now indicates a permission problem when accessing the database “dirceuresende”, which the shared data set used.
+The connection problem was then solved and it was enough to create a user for this login in the target database and allow select access in the table used for the problem to be definitively solved: